audacioustux/audacioustux/src/content/blog/distributed-workflow-automation.md

 [Service account with required IAM Policies](https://github.com/audacioustux/scan-automate/blob/main/scan-automate/terraform/main.tf#L170)
 [Deployment of Cluster Autoscaler on EKS with ArgoCD](https://github.com/audacioustux/scan-automate/blob/main/scan-automate/k8s/kustomize/cluster-autoscaler/cluster-autoscaler-autodiscover.yaml)

-Scales Up and Down based on if there are any pending pods, or not.
+Scales Up and Down based on whether there are any pending pods, or not.
 Karpenter could be used instead, but for this project, Cluster Autoscaler was enough.

 ## End Result